freetrade vs Chase Bank, Who's The Best?

 Search Functions

-While most brokers are good at this, there are some poor ones.
+Although most brokers do OK in this area, there are some bad apples out there.
 For example, if you start typing 'Emerging markets', will the software find all the Emerging markets ETFs for you, even if their name doesn't start with 'emerging'?
 If you have only traded US stocks, and you start typing 'Apple', will the software show you either the obscure Irish stock Applegreen or the Apple stock?

 freetrade vs Chase Bank - Awards